Virginia

 Attorney General Enforcement

-Before taking action, the Attorney General must provide the controller or processor with a written notice identifying the specific provisions believed to be violated.
+Before taking enforcement action, the Attorney General must provide the controller or processor with written notice identifying the specific provisions believed to be violated.
 The business then has a 30-day cure period to correct the violation and provide the Attorney General with a written statement confirming that the violation has been cured and that no further violations will occur.

 - An injunction to restrain violations